 Other tips to save money for mortgage down payment

 - If you and your partner, both work, start to live with only one person’s salary.
-Save the other salary for mortgage down payment.
+Save the other salary for a mortgage down payment.
 Move to a rural area, if you can.
 Move with another family to save on monthly rent

 - Try to find alternative areas where housing is cheaper and your present savings allow for you to buy a home there, instead of the dream location you previously thought about.

 - If you have two cars and your family can live with one car then proceed to the car sell can go to home buying fund.
 This may accelerate home buying

 - Any bonuses you get from your employer would ease up a lot of pressure from you and your partner